 UB's financial health is a result of thoughtful planning and committed financial stewardship.
-It is this foundation that allows us to maintain a long-term strategic plan and to manage through periods of volatility.
-For 2023/24, some important factors influenced our beginning fund balances:
+This foundation allows us to maintain a long-term strategic plan and manage through periods of volatility.
+For 2024/25, some important factors influenced our beginning fund balances:

-- Our five-year rolling financial planning process anticipates and considers major economic opportunities and challenges. - Our multi-year planning effort for addressing unfunded negotiated salary increases means that decanal and divisional units have plans to absorb these costs in the short term. - We continue to maintain contingency reserves which helps create confidence that we can maintain our strategic focus and meet our long-term goals.
+- Our five-year rolling financial planning process anticipates and considers major economic opportunities and challenges. - Our multi-year planning effort to address unfunded negotiated salary increases means that decanal and divisional units have plans to absorb these costs in the short term. - We continue to maintain contingency reserves which helps create confidence that we can maintain our strategic focus and meet our long-term goals.

 The graph below represents projected centrally managed Internal Financial Plan (IFP) balances in millions over the next five years.
 Beginning IFP balances are strategic reserves set aside to fund investments committed through the ARPP.

-The graph excludes the university's \$40 million emergency reserve intended to manage unforeseen events and can only be used if the President, Provost, and Vice President for Finance & Administration agree it is necessary.
+The graph excludes the university's \$40 million emergency reserve intended to manage unforeseen events, which can only be used if the President, Provost and Vice President for Finance and Administration agree it is necessary.

-The overall decline reflects commitments to invest made during the 2023/2024 ARPP.
-These commitments are outlined in the next section.
+The overall decline reflects investment commitments made during the 2024/2025 and previous ARPPs.
+The new commitments for 2024/25 are outlined in the next section.

-3. Investment Requests & Funding
+3. Investment Requests and Funding

-For the 2023/2024 ARPP, commitments were made to invest \$185.2 million over three years.
+For the 2024/2025 ARPP, commitments were made to invest \$267 million over three years.
 The below graph shows the breakout by funding priority.
-Recurring amounts were added for each year to arrive at a three-year total and funding swaps net to \$0.
+For 2024/25, in addition to funding initiatives to help us reach our strategic goals, the largest investment to unit base budgets in over a decade was made.
+Recurring amounts were added each year for a three-year total.